justmarkham/DAT7/README.md

 **Homework:**
 * Your deadline for discussing your project ideas with an instructor is Monday, and your project question and dataset is due Wednesday.
-* Read Kevin's [introduction to reproducibility](http://www.dataschool.io/reproducibility-is-not-just-for-researchers/), Jeff Leek's [guide to creating a reproducible analysis](https://github.com/jtleek/datasharing), and this loosely related [Colbert Report video](http://thecolbertreport.cc.com/videos/dcyvro/austerity-s-spreadsheet-error) (8 minutes).
+* Read Kevin's [introduction to reproducibility](http://www.dataschool.io/reproducibility-is-not-just-for-researchers/), Jeff Leek's [guide to creating a reproducible analysis](https://github.com/jtleek/datasharing), and watch this related [Colbert Report video](http://thecolbertreport.cc.com/videos/dcyvro/austerity-s-spreadsheet-error) (8 minutes).

 **Resources:**
 * For a very quick summary of the key points about machine learning, watch [What is machine learning, and how does it work?](https://www.youtube.com/watch?v=elojMnjn4kk) (10 minutes) or read the associated [notebook](http://nbviewer.ipython.org/github/justmarkham/scikit-learn-videos/blob/master/01_machine_learning_intro.ipynb).